kavyak1604/Arrays/README.md

 ## Algorithm
 a)
-1)Set the initial value of the integer variable n to the array's size.
+1)Set the initial value of the integer variable n to the array's size.<br>
-2)Request that the user input the array's size and read it into n.
+2)Request that the user input the array's size and read it into n.<br>
-3)Create a size-n integer array called a to hold the input elements.
+3)Create a size-n integer array called a to hold the input elements.<br>
-4)Request n integer entries from the user, then store them in the array a.
+4)Request n integer entries from the user, then store them in the array a.<br>
-5)To sort the array an in ascending order, use a bubble sort:
+5)To sort the array an in ascending order, use a bubble sort:<br>
-6)Use the outer loop to iterate through each entry in the array (variable i).
+6)Use the outer loop to iterate through each entry in the array (variable i).<br>

 ## Demo